Post Fetaured Image

 For example, in a chronological resume, you format your experiences in order, with the most recent experience listed first.
 This is often the most common type of resume employers see.

 A functional resume, on the other hand, might be more useful if you have different types of experience you wish to highlight.
-For example, if you are applying to become a science teacher, you may organize your resume with two subheads under the “Experience” section if you have both teaching experience and work history of being employed in a laboratory.
+For example, if you are applying to become a science teacher in a middle school or high school, you may organize your resume with two subheads under the “Experience” section if you have both teaching experience and work history of being employed in a laboratory.

 You can also check out our web page on teacher resumes to get an in-depth look at how to write your resume and get free downloadable teacher resume templates.